samfcmc/smartplaces-js/README.md

 ```

 # Usage:

+First you you will need some ibeacons and register them in the backend.
+Then, you will also need to register your Smart Place and the url for the owners and for users.
+Still, there is no easy way of getting this done.
+There is no application.
+We need to put the data manually in the backend.

 ## In owner's apps
 You can use this library to create the app that owners use to tag the different objects in a given smart place.
 The mobile app will call a function to initialize the library.